FSS:MEB414 Energy Sec. Russia and Asia - Course Information

 - Assessment methods

-- Preparation and active participation in classes; teamwork and its presentation; final exam.
+- Active participation in class; final exam.

 - Language of instruction